Introduction

 These feel supportive.
 They provide no information.

-Players leave knowing whether you’re pleased or not.
-They don’t know why.
-They can’t replicate or adjust.
+Players leave knowing whether you are pleased or not.
+They do not know why.
+They cannot replicate or adjust.

 Why We Default to General